a relational approach to healing

 What is therapy?

-Psychotherapy, often referred to simply as ‘therapy’ is a an allied health treatment approach offered by a qualified mental health practitioner.
-Psychotherapists are professionals who have completed academic and experiential training which qualifies them for accreditation with their professional body.
+Psychotherapy, often referred to simply as ‘therapy’ is an allied health treatment approach offered by a qualified mental health practitioner.
+Psychotherapy can attend to the whole person, encompassing somatic, emotional, psychological, cultural, relational, and spiritual aspects of health and well-being.

-Finding a licensed therapist who is a good match for you can take time and exploration.
-Find out more about my style, approach and training below to see if we might be a good fit.
+Psychotherapists are qualified and registered professionals who have completed specific academic and experiential training.
+Finding a licensed therapist who has the experience and training that is a good match for you can take time and exploration.
+Find out more about my style below to see if we might be a good fit.

 “Therapists weave a tapestry with the warp of science-based discoveries and the woof of subjective experience and intuitive art, reaching toward a coherent paradigm that will encourage neural integration through the power of knowledgeable and compassionate relationship”